tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 export TOKEN=$(cat ${SERVICEACCOUNT}/token)
 export CACERT=${SERVICEACCOUNT}/ca.crt`

-I can then try to list secrets in the default namespace:
+We can then try to list secrets in the default namespace:

 <div style="text-align: center">
 <img src="https://user-images.githubusercontent.com/18376283/156608451-f6b30669-3c32-414f-b555-a28a5fe31533.png" />